u3dreal/molecular-plus/README.md

 - Check it , close the "Blender user preferences" windows and have fun.

-Visit my blo about this script for donation, comments or more detail : http://pyroevil.cu.cc/?cat=7
+Visit my blog about this script for donation, comments or more detail : http://pyroevil.com

+You can find older version in the release folder.